jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 __Information for the Stacked File:__

-The color coding in the EnteredBy-column of the Stacked File means the following:
+The color coding in the EnteredBy column of the Stacked File means the following:

-* RED	There is some problem with this entry, the student who entered the species is informed and works on the plant again
+* RED	There is some problem with this entry, the student who entered the species is informed and works on the species/species again
 * ORANGE	The entry is checked once (e.g. by Gesa).
 No faults have been found.
 * GREEN	The entry has been checked twice.
 No faults have been found.
-Plant is ready to go online.
+Species/study is ready to go online.

 Excel might color the cell (in green or orange) automatically when entering a new species.
 Please always change the fill color for all new entries into "no fill".
 The students who do the error-checking will change into orange/red/green when necessary.